Flea, Tick, and Heartworm

 Heartworms are another potentially deadly parasite that your dog may become infected with.
 They are transmitted through mosquitoes and can be deadly if not treated early or aggressively enough.

 Heartworm treatment/prevention options

-There are several options for heartworm treatment and, in most cases, the heartworm prevention will also prevent any intestinal parasites your dog may have or contract.
+There are several options for heartworm treatment and, in most cases, heartworm prevention will also prevent any intestinal parasites your dog may have or contract.

 The most common form of heartworm prevention is a chewy block-like pill that they take.
 It usually has a beef or liver flavor that your dog will readily eat.
 It is administered once a month and, when used consistently, will prevent any heartworms or parasites from growing or thriving in your dog.
 Heartgard is the most well-known brand of this type of prevention but there are others to choose from as well.

-Tablet Another option is a chewable tablet that is much smaller and harder but still has a beef or liver taste to it to make it palatable to the dog.
+Another option is a chewable tablet that is much smaller and harder but still has a beef or liver taste to it to make it palatable to the dog.
 As with the other method, it needs to be administered once a month in order to maintain its effectiveness.

-Blood test Your dog will need a blood test to ensure that he doesn’t already have heartworms before beginning a prevention program.
+Your dog will need a blood test to ensure that he doesn’t already have heartworms before beginning a prevention program.
 For this reason, heartworm and intestinal parasite prevention can only be purchased through a veterinarian.